sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/rAmamAtyaH/svarameLakalAnidhiH.md

  Surely, then, Venkatamakhi threw stones at Râmâmâtya, while himself was living in a glass-house;¹and his strictures on *Svaramêlakalânidhi* are unjust, uncalled-for, and even offensive to a degree.
  Still, a Venkata may persist in reminding us as to why Râmâmâtya, having merged, into one, *Sâranganâta* and *Kêdâragowla*, ventured to count twenty *Mêlas*?
 This, as I said, is no doubt a vulnerable point.
 But be it, at the same time, noted that, during the long period of a full century, after which Venkatamakhi criticised it, Heaven alone knows what changes or modifications the manuscripts of *Svaramêlakalânidhi* underwent in the hands of different indifferent copyists and what sort of a copy finally fell into our critic's hands.
 Even assuming that Râmâmâtya committed the blunder attributed to him, I am disposed to think that it is a matter only of a slip of the pen and that he had no time to revise what he wrote.
 For, does not Fig. **II** show that the *Graha, Amsa*, and *Nyâsa*, as well as the time of singing, of both *Sâranganâta* and *Kêdâragowla* are quite different from each other?
  I said that Râmâmâtya did not care to deduce his *Mêlas* from any kind of *principles* but perhaps recorded such of the *Mêlas* as were in vogue during his time.
- My view seems to be confirmed, when we note, that, at the end of his fourth chapter on *Mêla*, Râmâmâtya felt that, in actual [practice,](# "That is, according to the Principle of Lakshya.")Anthara *Ga* and Kâkali *Ni* were not only of very small or occasional use but also were represented³by Chyutha
+ My view seems to be confirmed, when we note, that, at the end of his fourth chapter on *Mêla*, Râmâmâtya felt that, in actual practice,[^12]Anthara *Ga* and Kâkali *Ni* were not only of very small or occasional use but also were represented³by Chyutha

+[^12]: "That is, according to the Principle of Lakshya."

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_